 Procedures and Tasks: Professional development and training are fundamental components of maintaining a qualified, up-to-date professional staff.
 As new regulations and guidance are developed, staff will seek out resources to ensure compliance.
-This will include staff attending training sessions hosted by state and federal agencies on new rules, regulations, and guidance.
+This will include staff attending training sessions hosted by state and federal agencies on new rules, regulations, and guidance for topics that include performance-based planning and programming.
 In addition, staff will attend relevant conferences and workshops to learn about the best practices in transportation planning.
 Whenever possible, staff will use webinars, online courses, and other digital resources for training to reduce the cost of travel.

 Outcome Timeline Staff trained in the latest techniques and best practices in the Continuous field of planning.
-Continuous Monitoring and review new federal and state legislation regarding transportation planning regulations, transportation Continuous systems funding, and other relevant transportation Continuous regulations.
-Attend state or federally sponsored trainings on new As Needed regulation and rules Attend conferences and workshops for professional onal As Needed development and training of staff Use of digital educational tools to stay apprised of latest As Needed developments in transportation planning As Needed
+Continuous Monitoring and review new federal and state legislation regarding transportation planning regulations, transportation Continuous systems funding, and other relevant transportation regulations Attend state or federally sponsored trainings on new regulation As Needed and rules As Needed Attendance at conferences and workshops for professional As Needed development and training of staff A3 Necded Use of digital educational tools to stay apprised of latest As Needed developments in transportation planning A3 Neceucu